jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

         - Description: A relative file path of the generated species library file (LB0).
     - **pm CTM**:
         - Type: Text [Item]
         - Description: A relative file path of the generated CTM file of particles.
+It is notable that the species concentrations in the CTM file have been converted into the default mass fraction concentration ($kg_{\alpha}/kg_{air}$) by the component itself.
+No further conversion is needed.

 ## 06-Source/Sink
 ![Source components](./img/icons-src.png)